noahehall/multicloud/distributedSystems.md

   - when the system starts up, all processes are in the follower state
   - if a follower does not receive a heartbeat from the leader the process presumes the leader is dead
   - the follower starts a new election by incrementing the current term and transitioning to the candidate state
-  - it votes for itself and sends a request to all processes in the system to vote for it, stamping tyhe request with the current term election
+  - it votes for itself and sends a request to all processes in the system to vote for it, stamping the request with the current term election
   - the process remains in the candidate state until
     - the candidate wins the election
     - another process wins the eletion
     - a period of time goes by with no winner
       - i.e. a split vote: the candidate state will eventually time out and start a new election and repeat until a process wins
+  - the idea is that each competing process tries to acquire a lease by creating a new key with compare-and-swap
+    - the first process to succeed becomes the leader and remains such until it stops renewing the lease

+#### Replication

+- uses state machine replication
+- general process
+  - when the system starts up, a leader is elected using Rafts leader election algorithm
+  - the leader is the only process that can change the rpelicated state
+    - it does so by storing the sequence of operations that alter the state into a local log, which it replicaes to the followers
+  - when the leader wants to change state
+    - it first appends a new entry for the operation to its log and NOT to the state
+    - it broadcasts the same AppendEntry operation to all followers who also appends it to their local log (and NOT to their local state)
+    - once the leader receives an acknowledgement response from a majority of followers it considers the AppendEntry log to be committed and executes the entry against its local state
+    - once the leaders local state is updated it sends another broadcast message to followers to update their state
+- impact on leader election
+  - a follower cant vote for a leader if the candidates log is less up-to-date than its own log
+    - this way only the most up to date candidate can become the leader